 In addition, declaratory and injunctive relief including interim relief (Article 7(4)(a), Article 8, Directive 2020/1828) remain possible.

 Member states are required to ensure that representative actions, as provided through the Directive, may be brought by “qualified entities”, designated as such by the member states for this purpose.
 Member states may designate as a qualified entity a legal person with a non-profit-making character which can demonstrate 12 months of actual public activity in the protection of consumer interests (Article 4, Directive 2020/1828).
 The member states may, of course, also enable other persons to bring the actions as provided in the Directive.

 It can be assumed that all Austrian organisations currently entitled to seek collective redress in the form of injunctive relief will be entitled to designation as a “qualified entity”.

 Qualified entities will be entitled to bring representative actions before courts or administrative authorities.
 Member states will ensure that qualified entities are entitled to seek at least the following (Article 7, Directive 2020/1828): (i) injunctive measures, and (ii) redress measures.

-Significant changes in the existing Austrian law are not expected in this respect.
+Significant changes to the existing Austrian law are not expected in this respect.
 The requirement for revision relates mainly to the mechanism to seek a money judgment.